 CardConnect Gr8at Payment Security Tips for Merchants

 As a merchant, ensuring that your back-end and front-end information is secure is very important.
-To avoid getting hacked, scammed or not being Payment Card Industry (PCI) compliant, merchants must invest in having a payments platform that provides the security they need to run their business properly with worrying about getting hacked, scammed or being compliant.
+To avoid getting hacked, scammed or not being Payment Card Industry (PCI) compliant, merchants must invest in having a payments platform that provides the security they need to run their business properly without worrying about getting hacked, scammed or being compliant.

 What is PCI?